foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 > Be extra careful to fully replace all the placeholders marked with <> tags, including those in the endpoint url.
 The url should have both the namespace and the region identifier in it.
 Pay special attention to the format of the json file and avoid removing any quotation marks, brackets, or commas.
 Do not introduce any extra spaces into the values. {.is-warning}

 20. Press <kbd>ctrl</kbd>-<kbd>x</kbd> then <kbd>y</kbd>, and <kbd>enter</kbd> to save the file.
-21. Open Foundry in your browser, then navigate to the Configuration page.
+21. Open Foundry in your browser, then navigate to the **Configuration** page.
-22. Enter `/home/ubuntu/.local/share/FoundryVTT/Config/s3.json` into the AWS Configuration Path.
+22. Enter `/home/ubuntu/.local/share/FoundryVTT/Config/s3.json` into the **AWS Configuration Path**.
 23. Click Save Changes to commit the changes and allow Foundry to restart.
 Press <kbd>F5</kbd> if the screen does not reappear after a few seconds.
 24. You now have an additional tab in the File Picker within Foundry to access “Amazon S3.”
 Files can be uploaded and used there.